+CONTENTS

+Welcome to KS4 2

+Key Dates 3

+Core Subjects 4

+Options Subjects 5

+Frequently Asked Questions 6

+Making the Decision 7

+Course Profiles 8-24

+WELCOME TO KS4

 Dear Year 9 Student,

 Welcome to Key Stage 4

 Beginning Key Stage 4 courses is an important and exciting new phase in your lives.
-Up until this point, you have had little say in the subjects that make up your educational provision but now you have the opportunity to choose some of the subjects that you study in Years 10 and 11 and thereby direct your own learning.
+Up until this point you have had little say in the subjects that make up your educational provision but now you have the opportunity to choose some of the subjects to study in Years 10 and 11 and thereby direct your own learning.

-This is the most important stage in a student's education so far and we understand it can be an anxious time.
-Making the right decisions and choices is of vital importance.
-This booklet and the options process are designed to guide you and your parents, or carers through the subjects and courses available and to help you make an informed choice regarding the optional subjects you wish to study.
+This is the most important stage in your education and we understand it can be an anxious time.
+Making the right choices is important to your happiness and success.
+This booklet and the options process are designed to guide you and your parents/carers through the subjects and courses available, helping you make an informed choice regarding the optional subjects you wish to study.

-Please use all the information available to you; this booklet, advice from teachers, your Head of Year, your tutor and your parents, or carers.
-All these people know you in some way and may be able to suggest whether they think a subject would suit you as a learner.
-You should choose subjects that give you a broad and balanced curriculum, subjects that you will need to progress beyond Castle View Academy, subjects that you are good at and subjects that you enjoy.
+Please use all the information available to you; this booklet, advice from teachers, your head of year, your tutor and your parents/carers.
+All of these people know you and may be able to suggest whether they think a subject would suit you as a learner.
+You should choose subjects that give you a broad and balanced curriculum, subjects that you will need to progress beyond Castle View Academy, subjects that you are good at and enjoy.

-If you have any questions or queries that are not answered in this booklet, please don't hesitate to speak to your Head of Year, tutor or me.
-We are all here to provide the information you need and support you in making a well thought out decision that is right for you.
+If you have any questions or queries that are not answered in this booklet, please do not hesitate to speak to your head of year, tutor or me.
+We are all here to provide the information you need and support you in making decisions that are right for you.

-Yours sincerely

-Mr. Matt Gill

-Assistant Vice Principal
+Yours faithfully, Mr Gill Vice Principal